-Putting aside that fact that our brains don’t operate in a code-driven, observable way like computers, we can make some assumptions about the thought processes of an extremely effective CSR:
+Putting aside the fact that our brains don’t operate in a code-driven, observable way like computers, we can make some assumptions about the thought processes of an extremely effective CSR:

 - They would learn from observation and experience about a variety of customer problems from thousands of past help sessions to intuitively predict likely solutions.